 Testing for JEV on properties not previously diagnosed as part of the response forms the highest priority testing at ACDP in this response.
-These cases are treated as is usual for EAD exclusion submissions, with no charge to the submitter.
+These cases are treated as is usual for EAD exclusion submissions, however they are charged to the submitter, to be captured in the response costs.
 Note that testing for differential diagnoses identified upon submission will be cancelled in the event of a JEV positive diagnosis, unless specifically requested otherwise.